Home » Blog » Microsoft 365 Governance

 Collaboration governance in Microsoft 365

 Collaboration governance is also a critical aspect of Microsoft 365 governance and relates specifically to the management of collaboration tools such as Teams, SharePoint, and others in Microsoft 365.
-This includes the management of Microsoft 365 groups, provisioning and naming of Teams and SharePoint sites, as well as external access from people outside your organization.
+This includes the management of Microsoft 365 groups, provisioning and naming of Teams, SharePoint Provisioning, as well as external access from people outside your organization.
 Organizations should definitely create a governance plan that takes into account the roles and responsibilities of their users, the security of their data, information protection and of course the legal requirements.
 This plan should also account for Microsoft 365 usage, feature activation, and the rollout of new capabilities.

 The Microsoft 365 Adoption Center